numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 In the above gif, the rectangles labeled $A$ are called `Cells` and they are the **Memory Blocks** of our LSTM network.
 They are responsible for choosing what to remember in a sequence and pass on that information to the next cell via two states called the `hidden state` $H_{t}$ and the `cell state` $C_{t}$ where $t$ indicates the time-step.
 Each `Cell` has dedicated gates which are responsible for storing, writing or reading the information passed to an LSTM.
 You will now look closely at the architecture of the network by implementing each mechanism happening inside of it.

-Lets start with writing a function to randomly initialize the parameters which will be learned while our model trains:
+Let's start with writing a function to randomly initialize the parameters which will be learned while our model trains:

 ```python
 def initialise_params(hidden_dim, input_dim):